-Surfshark started only in 2018, but lately, it has been growing exponentially and is letting itself be heard worldwide.
+Surfshark started in 2018, but lately, it has been growing exponentially and is letting itself be heard worldwide.
 So let’s take a closer look and see whether choosing Surfshark VPN is a good idea for those who have security and anonymity above all else.

-Surfshark is registered in the British Virgin Islands (BVI), sharing the place with our top dog ExpressVPN, which says something about the newcomer’s decision.
-The BVI is one of the best places for a VPN provider.
+Surfshark is registered in the British Virgin Islands (BVI).
+BVI is one of the best places for a VPN provider.
 While the islands are a British Overseas Territory, they do not fall under the UK’s jurisdiction and have no data retention laws.
 This also means they are not among the Fourteen Eyes countries.

 Security features of Surfshark VPN

 Surfshark VPN uses AES-256-GCM and SHA-512 encryption that offers state-of-the-art security and also works faster than the more popular AES-256-CBC.
 The latter uses a secure Message Authentication Code, whereas Surfshark’s GCM version has built-in authentication, which significantly speeds things up.

 Our tests have shown that Surshark has no issues with leaking.
 It came as no surprise because this VPN has built-in protection from the DNS, WebRTC, and IPv6 leaks.
 The company also uses private DNS on every server that doesn’t store personally identifiable info about you, leaving no ways to track you down.

 Unlimited number of simultaneous connections